mirulili/blog/content/post/sample post/index.md

 **Step 2 (Integration Reinforcement Learning, RL)** - *"Now build a tower by yourself.
 I'll give you candy if you stack it up well."*
 The model who has mastered the basics is asked to solve math/coding problems and gets a *correct answer* reward.
 Like in the case of R1-Zero, it also adds a *verbal consistency reward* that gives penalty points for mixing languages.
 **Step 3 (Data Buffet, SFT)**
 Now the model is pretty smart.
 Let this model solve the problem and only pick the answer solution (Rejection Sampling).
-With 600,000 top-notch *reasoning answer sheets* and 200,000 *general conversation* data collected in this way, a total of 800,000 "elite textbooks" will be created, and the model will be retrained with these textbooks.
+With 600,000 top-notch "reasoning answer sheets" and 200,000 "general conversation" data collected in this way, a total of 800,000 "elite textbooks" will be created, and the model will be retrained with these textbooks.
 **Step 4 (Final Trim, RL)** - *"You have to build a tower well and answer questions kindly to really rank first."*
 Finally, we tune the final RL by comprehensively evaluating not only the reasoning ability (rules-based reward), but also *how useful* and *how safe* (using reward models) in the general conversation.

 Through these four steps, DeepSeek-R1 achieved the highest level of inference performance, equivalent to OpenAI-01-1217.
 Specifically, it scored a high Elo score of top 96.3% of human participants on CodeForces, a coding competition site, and 90.8% on the MMLU benchmark.

 ## Key findings: "Distilling Knowledge"
 In this paper, the **Distillation** part is as important as the DeepSeek-R1 model itself.
 The initial problem is that DeepSeek-R1 is incredibly smart, but it's big and heavy (expensive) that it's hard for anyone to use.
-So the idea had come up: "What if we let 800,000 *elite textbooks (SFT data)* made in step 3 above be trained on small public models (Small LLM) like Llama or Qwen?"
+So the idea had come up: "What if we let 800,000 elite textbooks made in step 3 above be trained on small public models (Small LLM) like Llama or Qwen?"

 Just like that, they took a high-quality 800k dataset made in steps 2-3 above, and trained small public models.
 The result was a huge success.
 For example, "DeepSeek-R1-Distill-Qwen-32B" (32 billion parameter model) achieved 72.6% AIME and 94.3% MATH-500, which far outperforms most large models.

 Rather than training a small model hard with RL from scratch, it was much more efficient and performing to "distill" the inference method of a large model that had already become smart.
 Training the Qwen-32B (32 billion) model with this data, "DeepSeek-R1-Distill-Qwen-32B" achieved 72.6% AIME and 94.3% MATH-500.
 This is comparable to or better than OpenAI-01-mini.
 Even the smaller 14B (14 billion) model outperformed the existing 32B model (QwQ-32B).

 In conclusion, it is very difficult for a small model to acquire elite-level reasoning skills through RL on its own.
-However, simply imitating (learning) the *answer-solving process* created by an already smart big model (R1) can quickly and effectively transfer that knowledge.
+However, simply imitating (learning) the "answer-solving process" created by an already smart big model (R1) can quickly and effectively transfer that knowledge.

 ## Real Word Usage
 Now let’s discuss the specialy regarding this model in real world.
 The paper was released in January 2025, and DeepSeek-AI released the model almost simultaneously with the publication of the paper.
 The most powerful full-version DeepSeek-R1 model can be used by companies or developers at a cost via API.
 Besides, the **knowledge distillation** models described above (e.g., DeepSeek-R1-Distill-Qwen-32B, DeepSeek-R1-Distill-Llama-70B, etc.) are ompletely free (Open Source) that developers worldwide have downloaded and used these models.